 It is essential that students actively participate in all lectures, tutorials, workshops and discussion boards.
 Such participation is required by students in order to meet the Australian Competency Standards for Occupational Therapists (2018).
 Therefore, except in the case of extenuating circumstances, 100% attendance at lectures, tutorials, workshops and assessments is expected.
-It is also expected that if students are unable to meet these participation requirements, they inform the Unit Convener as soon as practical, by telephone or email and make up any class work in their own time.
+It is also expected that if students are unable to meet these participation requirements, they inform the Unit Convener via email as soon as practical, and make up anything missed in their own time.

 Required IT skills